 Erythritol is one of the most common sugar substitutes out there, and when you’re dealing with fatty liver disease and trying to cut down carbs to speed up your recovery, it feels like a match made in heaven.
 But is it really that good and, most importantly, safe for the liver?

-Because even the aforementioned study was made on people already suffering from various conditions and already at risk for heart-related problems.
+Because the study was made on people already suffering from various conditions and already at risk for heart-related problems, I didn’t consider it a solid enough reason to stop consuming it, as I wasn’t in that category.

 Why Sugar Alternatives Like Erythritol Matter for Fatty Liver